 In addition to the subject courses, it is compulsory for all students to attend all seminars and practicals that are organized on an ad hoc basis.

 Formal written examinations are completed at the end of the first and second semesters.
-For the Honours degree an aggregate mark of at least 50% must be obtained in all of the modules specified below.
-A pass will be given, if in one module only a sub-minimum of 40% was obtained.
-Exceptions will, however, be evaluated on merit.
+For the Honours degree an aggregate mark of at least 50% must be obtained for each module.

 - Animal population dynamics